Gunpowder, Queensland: Mine remediation

 The long-term objective is to remediate the site to allow for an agreed future use of the land.

 Education

 There are no schools in the locality.
-The nearest primary schools are Camooweal State School in neighbouring Camooweal to the west and Barkly Highway State School in Soldiers Hill in Mount Isa to the south-east.
-The nearest secondary school is Spinifex State College in Mount Isa.
+The nearest government primary schools are Camooweal State School in neighbouring Camooweal to the west and Barkly Highway State School in Soldiers Hill in Mount Isa to the south-east.
+The nearest government secondary school is Spinifex State College in Mount Isa.
 However, given the size of the locality of Gunpowder, for many parts of the locality the distances to the schools would be too far and distance education or boarding school would be necessary.
 Spinifex State College provides boarding facilities.